 Giving birth will put your body through a critical change during postpartum and this will have effects on your physique as well as your psychology.
 Getting through this phase will take a lot of perseverance.
-That is why we are here to answer the question you have been asking yourself since the moment pregnancy added a few inches to your waist, would it be safe to waist train after having a baby?
+That is why we are here to answer the question you have been asking yourself since the moment pregnancy added a few inches to your stomach, would it be safe to waist train after having a baby?

-Regarding this topic, you will find a lot of controversy when doing your research, some people are against this practice whether because of body shaming or because of medical information based on false grounds and some other people are totally pro waist training after giving birth thanks to the benefits you can get when following such routine.
-On this page, we collected information from doctors, physiotherapists and fitness experts to put an end to this controversy and shed the light on what is right and what is wrong about training your waist during postpartum.
+Regarding this topic, you will find a lot of controversy when doing your research, some people are against this practice whether because of body shaming or because of medical information based on false grounds and some other people are totally pro training after giving birth thanks to the benefits you can get when following such routine.
+On this page, we collected information from doctors, physiotherapists and fitness experts to put an end to this controversy and shed the light on what is right and what is wrong about training your core during postpartum.

 Please bear in mind that regardless of the information you find on this article, you always need to seek advice from your personal doctor before starting any new regimen during postpartum.

 All new moms go through dramatic body changes through pregnancy and wish to regain their pre pregnancy shape directly after giving birth, postpartum core training is a practice using abdominal compression binders or postpartum waist trainers to help the body with its recovery process.
 This practice will make the postpartum phase easier for the mother and make her body get in shape in no time.